 - Cocked fishes

 - Soft Cheese

-The robe is lemon yellow with light green reflections of good intensity.
+The robe is golden yellow with light reflections of good intensity.
 The disk is bright, limpid and transparent.
 The wine shows youth.

 “Best Sommelier of France 2006”